ytorg/Yotter/SELF-HOSTING.md

 <br>
 <a href="https://github.com/pluja/Yotter"><img alt="Tested on Ubuntu" src="https://img.shields.io/badge/Tested On-Ubuntu 20.04LTS-blue.svg"></img></a>

+> Using the `root` user is not recommended for this installation.

 #### Step 1: Base setup
 1. Connect to your server via SSH or direct access.
     * (Recommended) Set up password-less login with ssh-keys.